CEEMS API Server

 Background

-CEEMS exporter exports compute unit and node level metrics to Prometheus.
-But this is not enough to be able to query the metrics from Prometheus efficiently.
-Especially, for batch jobs we need at least the timestamps of when the job has started and ended and on which compute nodes to efficiently query the metrics.
-Storing these meta data of the compute units in Prometheus is not ideal as they are not time series and using storing meta data as labels can increase the cardinality very rapidly.
+The CEEMS exporter exports compute unit and node-level metrics to Prometheus.
+However, this is not enough to be able to query the metrics from Prometheus efficiently.
+Especially, for batch jobs, we need at least the timestamps of when the job has started and ended and on which compute nodes to efficiently query the metrics.
+Storing these metadata of the compute units in Prometheus is not ideal as they are not time series, and using storing metadata as labels can increase the cardinality very rapidly.

-At the same time, we would like to show to the end users aggregate metrics of their usage which needs to make queries to Prometheus every time they load their dashboards.
+At the same time, we would like to show end users aggregated metrics of their usage which needs to make queries to Prometheus every time they load their dashboards.
 The CEEMS API server has been introduced into the stack to address these limitations.
-CEEMS API server is meant to store and server compute unit meta data, aggregate metrics of compute units, users and projects via API end points.
-This data will be gathered from the underlying resource manager and keep it in a local DB based on SQLite.
+The CEEMS API server is meant to store and serve compute unit metadata, aggregate metrics of compute units, users, and projects via API endpoints.
+This data will be gathered from the underlying resource manager and kept in a local DB based on SQLite.

-Effectively, it acts as an abstraction layer for different resource managers and it is capable to storing data from different resource managers.
-The advantage of this approach is that it acts a single point of data collection for different resource managers of a data center and users will be able to consult their usage of their compute units in a unified way.
+Effectively, it acts as an abstraction layer for different resource managers and is capable of storing data from different resource managers.
+The advantage of this approach is that it acts as a single point of data collection for different resource managers of a data center, and users will be able to consult their compute unit usage in a unified way.

-If the usernames are identical for different resource managers, i.e., if a data center has SLURM and Openstack clusters and user identities for these two clusters are provided by the same Identity Provider (IDP), it is possible for the Operators to use a single deployment of CEEMS that uses the same IDP and expose the compute unit metrics of both SLURM and Openstack clusters with the same instance of Grafana with different dashboards.
+If usernames are identical across different resource managers (i.e., if a data center has SLURM and OpenStack clusters with user identities provided by the same Identity Provider (IDP)), operators can use a single CEEMS deployment with the same IDP.
+This allows exposing compute unit metrics from both SLURM and OpenStack clusters through the same Grafana instance with different dashboards.

 Objectives

-CEEMS API server primarily serves for two objectives:
+The CEEMS API server primarily serves two objectives:

 - To store the compute unit information of different resource managers in a unified way.
-The information we need is very basic like unique identifier of compute unit, project it belongs to, owner, current state, when it has started, resources allocated, etc.
+The information we need is very basic, such as the unique identifier of the compute unit, the project it belongs to, the owner, current state, when it has started, resources allocated, etc.

-- To update aggregate metrics of each compute unit by querying the TSDB in realtime.
-This allows the end users to view the usage of their workloads in realtime like CPU, energy, emissions, etc.
+- To update aggregated metrics of each compute unit by querying the TSDB in real time.
+This allows end users to view the usage of their workloads in real time like CPU, energy, emissions, etc.

-- To keep latest copy of users and their associated projects to enforce access control.
+- To keep the latest copy of users and their associated projects to enforce access control.

-When coupled with JSON API DataSource or Infinity DataSource of Grafana, we can list the compute units of a user along with the metadata and aggregate metrics of each unit.
-The stored metadata in the CEEMS API server DB will allow us to construct the URLs for the Grafana dashboards for each compute dynamically based on start and end time of each compute unit.
+When coupled with the JSON API DataSource or Infinity DataSource of Grafana, we can list a user's compute units along with the metadata and aggregated metrics of each unit.
+The stored metadata in the CEEMS API server's DB will allow us to dynamically construct the URLs for the Grafana dashboards for each compute unit based on its start and end time.

 Architecture